-Worldwide sales were \$9.4 billion for the first quarter of 2017, an increase of 1% compared with the first quarter of 2016.
-Foreign exchange unfavorably affected global sales performance by 2% in the first quarter of 2017.
-Sales growth was driven primarily by higher sales in the oncology franchise largely from Keytruda (pembrolizumab), the ongoing launch of hepatitis C virus (HCV) treatment Zepatier (elbasvir and grazoprevir), and growth in vaccine products including Gardasil (Human Papillomavirus Quadrivalent [Types 6, 11, 16 and 18] Vaccine, Recombinant)/ Gardasil 9 (Human Papillomavirus 9-valent Vaccine, Recombinant) and Pneumovax 23 (pneumococcal vaccine polyvalent).
-Sales in the first quarter of 2017 benefited from the December 31, 2016 termination of Sanofi Pasteur MSD (SPMSD), a joint venture between Merck and Sanofi Pasteur, which marketed vaccines in most major European markets.
-In the first quarter of 2017, Merck began recording vaccine sales in the markets that were previously part of the SPMSD joint venture.
-Also contributing to sales growth in the first quarter of 2017 were higher sales of Bridion (sugammadex) Injection, Adempas (riociguat), and Animal Health products, particularly Bravecto (fluralaner).
-Partially offsetting revenue growth in the first quarter of 2017 were declines attributable to the effects of generic and biosimilar competition for certain products including Zetia (ezetimibe), which lost U.S. market exclusivity in December 2016, as well as Cubicin (daptomycin for injection), Remicade (infliximab), as well as lower sales of products within Diversified Brands including Nasonex (mometasone furoate monohydrate) and Singulair (montelukast).
-Declines in the diabetes franchise of Januvia (sitagliptin) and Janumet (sitagliptin/metformin HCl) also offset revenue growth in the first quarter.
+Worldwide sales were \$9.9 billion for the second quarter of 2017, an increase of 1% compared with the second quarter of 2016.
+Worldwide sales were \$19.4 billion for the first six months of 2017, an increase of 1% compared with the first six months of 2016.
+Foreign exchange unfavorably affected global sales performance by 1% in both the second quarter and first six months of 2017.
+Sales growth in both periods was driven primarily by higher sales in the oncology franchise largely from Keytruda, the ongoing launch of hepatitis C virus (HCV) treatment Zepatier, and growth in vaccine products including Gardasil (Human Papillomavirus Quadrivalent [Types 6, 11, 16 and 18] Vaccine, Recombinant)/ Gardasil 9 (Human Papillomavirus 9-valent Vaccine, Recombinant) and Pneumovax 23 (pneumococcal vaccine polyvalent).
+Sales in the second quarter and first six months of 2017 benefited from the December 31, 2016 termination of Sanofi Pasteur MSD (SPMSD), a joint venture between Merck and Sanofi Pasteur S.A.
+(Sanofi), which marketed vaccines in most major European markets.
+In 2017, Merck began recording vaccine sales in the markets that were previously part of the SPMSD joint venture.
+Also contributing to sales growth in the second quarter and first six months of 2017 were higher sales of Bridion (sugammadex) Injection, Adempas (riociguat), and Animal Health products, particularly Bravecto (fluralaner).

+Partially offsetting revenue growth in the second quarter and first six months of 2017 were declines attributable to the effects of generic and biosimilar competition for certain products including Zetia (ezetimibe), which lost U.S. market exclusivity in December 2016, Vytorin (ezetimibe and simvastatin), which lost U.S. market exclusivity in April 2017, Cubicin (daptomycin for injection) and Remicade (infliximab), as well as lower sales of products within Diversified Brands including Dulera Inhalation Aerosol (mometasone furoate/formoterol fumarate dihydrate), Singulair (montelukast) and Nasonex (mometasone furoate monohydrate).
+Declines in the diabetes franchise of Januvia and Janumet (sitagliptin/metformin HCl) and lower combined sales of Isentress/Isentress HD (raltegravir) also offset revenue growth in the second quarter and first six months of 2017.

 Global efforts toward health care cost containment continue to exert pressure on product pricing and market access worldwide.
-In the United States, health care reform is contributing to an increase in the number of patients in the Medicaid program under which sales of pharmaceutical products are subject to substantial rebates.
-In many international markets, government-mandated pricing actions have reduced prices of generic and patented drugs.
-In addition, other austerity measures negatively affected the Company's revenue performance in the first quarter of 2017.
+In the United States pricing pressures continue on many of the Company's products and, in several international markets, government-mandated pricing actions have reduced prices of generic and patented drugs.
+In addition, other austerity measures negatively affected the Company's revenue performance in the first six months of 2017.
 The Company anticipates these pricing actions and other austerity measures will continue to negatively affect revenue performance for the remainder of 2017.